 Secured personal loans

-If you own your own home, you may be tempted to consider a secured loan.
+If you own your own home, you might be tempted to consider a secured loan.
+Typically the interest rate is less but the term to repay may be longer, which increases the overall interest cost.

-However, this is a riskier option as your home is secured against the money you borrow.
+However, this is a much riskier option as the money you borrow is secured against your home.

 This means that if you can’t repay the loan, the lender could force you to sell your home to pay off what you owe.